Hzj-jie/osi.net/rule-of-thumb.md

 1. Never rely on the format of ToString(), it should be used for debugging purpose only.
 If a certain format is required, use a different function with more meaningful name.

+1. Do not use namespace within a project, use class.
+Namespaces live in project level only. (?)